 In 1988 the upper hill was granted S.S.S.I (Site of Special Scientific Interest) status, giving Hill End well-deserved recognition for its beautiful and varied habitats.

-From 1994 to 1997 the surrounding habitats went through a period of change.
-This included 2000 trees being planted to celebrate the Children of the Millennium, along with the Willow Maze and sculpture trail.
+The surrounding habitats went through a period of change.
+This included 2000 trees being planted to celebrate the Children of the Millennium, along with the Willow Maze and Challenge Trail.

-In 2001 Hill End began running Forest School training.
-Due to the success of the training, Oxfordshire Forest School Service was permanently based at the centre in 2005.
+In 2001 Hill End began running Forest School training and the Oxfordshire Forest School Service was permanently based at the centre in 2005.

 2017 and beyond